Are we surprised to find SMBHs with JWST at z > 9?: Discussion and Conclusions

 Our results suggest that the AGNs discovered in ongoing JWST surveys are providing an amazing confirmation of the rich BH landscape at cosmic dawn predicted by theoretical models.
-AGNs with properties similar to those estimated for JWST detected AGNs, including the two most distant sources, CEERS-1019 and GNz11, can be explained in scenarios where BHs originate from Eddington-limited gas accretion onto heavy BH seeds, or if light and heavy BH seeds can experience short phases of super-Eddington accretion.
+AGNs with properties similar to those estimated for JWST detected AGNs, including the most distant source, GNz11, and CEERS-1019, if this hosts an AGN, can be explained in scenarios where BHs originate from Eddington-limited gas accretion onto heavy BH seeds, or if light and heavy BH seeds can experience short phases of super-Eddington accretion.
 We expect that surveys like CEERS and JADES will continue to discover small but luminous AGNs at $z \lesssim 9 - 12$ \citep{trinca2023bh}.
-However, if JWST surveys as sensitive as CEERS and JADES were to discover accreting BHs at $z > 12$, this would be a strong indication that conditions enabling super-Eddington accretion, such as a high optical depth and high gas supply rates from large scales \citep{mayer2019b}, should be naturally met and that feedback in the super-Eddington phase does not curtail significantly its duration.
+However, if JWST surveys as sensitive as CEERS and JADES were to discover accreting BHs at $z > 12$, and/or the BH mass estimated for the AGN candidate hosted in UHZ1 with a photometric redshift of $z = 10.3$ were to be confirmed with future observations, we would have a strong indication that conditions enabling super-Eddington accretion, such as a high optical depth and high gas supply rates from large scales \citep{mayer2019b}, should be naturally met and that feedback in the super-Eddington phase does not curtail significantly its duration.